Changing an airfield into a thriving new neighbourhood

 This initial phase sees the construction of a sustainable range of family homes, apartments and affordable housing, while also opening up the site for continued development.
 Subsequent phases will follow on, overlapping construction.

-Building Performance Engineering solutions
+Building performance solutions

 As the first plot of land to be developed at Brabazon, our services design will set the precedent for all future phases across the next 20 years of the build.
 Each house will have its own battery system and large PV array to allow the house to generate its own electricity and store the power for when the occupants are at home.
 Electric vehicle charging points are also included as standard, ensuring Brabazon is future-proofed with the latest technology.